Suggestions for Unique Places to See in Hawaii

 This unusual Big Island winery is known for making their wine blends from the fermented juice of tropical fruits, honey, nuts and grapes.
 They have other creative blends including, the guava wine, jaboticaba berry and grape wine, as well as macadamia nut wine.
 They also sell other features such as beautifully carved wine holders, wooden coasters, salt boxes and Volcano Winery glasses.
 The winery is open every day and charges a minimal fee of $5 to $8.

 This family owned bee-keeping farm produces some delicious Hawaiian honey which visitors and locals alike would do well to experience.
 With over 190 million bees on the property, the Big Island Bees Company makes raw honey from flora like macadamia nuts, wilelaiki blossoms and white ohia lehua, to name a few.
 In addition to this, they have a body care line made from honey and bee products, beekeeping tours and a free on-site museum where you might catch a glimpse of ornately carved beehive sculptures.

 Maui Crafts Guild

 Located in the town of Paia, off the Hana Highway, visitors can add this stop to their winding road travel.
-The Maui Crafts Guild is the only artist-owned gallery stocked exclusively of crafts and creations from Maui artists.
-Shoppers can enjoy seeing anything from hand-made paper, ceramics, wooden sculptures, prints and mixed media to jewelry, pottery, baskets, kimonos, beads, wall hangings and bowls.
+The Maui Crafts Guild is the only gallery exclusively selling crafts and creations from Maui artists.
+Shoppers can also enjoy seeing anything from hand-made paper, ceramics, wooden sculptures, prints and mixed media to jewelry, pottery, baskets, kimonos, beads, wall hangings and bowls.
 Many of the items are inexpensive, making them perfect souvenirs of your vacation to Hawaii.